 INVESTMENT OBJECTIVE.
-The trust seeks to provide investors with the possibility of total return potential through capital appreciation and dividend income.
+The trust seeks total return potential through capital appreciation and dividend income.
 There is no guarantee that the investment objective of the trust will be achieved.

 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to achieve its objective through investment in equity securities of operating companies and exchange-traded funds ("ETFs").
-The ETFs are referred to as the "funds".
+The trust seeks to achieve its objective by investing in a portfolio consisting of equity securities of U.S. small-cap operating companies and common stock of exchange-traded funds ("ETFs" or "funds") that invest primarily in U.S. small-cap companies.